Caring for someone nearing end of life

 One of the hardest things about caring for a person who is end of life is knowing what to expect in terms of physical changes in your loved one as they near end of life.
 One question you'll probably have is 'how long?' and it's sometimes difficult for professionals to give you an answer.

-Marie Curie have developed a guide which discusses the physical changes your loved one may go through in the final weeks and days of life so you have a better idea of what to expect.
-The booklet also covers things including coping with the diagnosis, making choices about care, financial issues and what to expect (physically and emotionally) in the last few weeks and days of life.
-The guide also includes a list of organisations who can give support on a range of matters.
+Marie Curie have developed an online guide which discusses the physical changes your loved one may go through in the final weeks and days of life so you have a better idea of what to expect.
+Their website also covers things including coping with the diagnosis, making choices about care, financial issues and what to expect (physically and emotionally) in the last few weeks and days of life.

 Respecting the person’s wishes